sixcious/url-incrementer/README.md

 Please Note: Next [>] Prev [<] functionality is currently experimental and may not work properly on some sites but will be improved in an upcoming release.

+Special Thanks:
+NickMWPrince, Blue, Blue Chan, Will, Adam C., Coolio Wolfus, and everyone who has providing valuable feedback/comments in the reviews and support.
+... and of course YOU for using this extension!

 What's New in Version 4.0 (April 24, 2018)
 - New name and look!
 URL Plus is now URL Incrementer ("URLI") with a new extension icon and more intuitive UI icons
 - New Auto increment/decrement functionality (Thanks to NickMWPrince!)